 “As far as the rivalry between the two women,” Laville concludes, “I think it's mostly a myth, not so much historically founded.”
 Perhaps this is so, but like many great love stories, this one has a tragic ending: in 1559, Henri II was mortally wounded in a jousting tournament.
 In his last moments, he was wearing the ribbons of Diane and not those of the Queen.
 At his hour of death, the Queen refused to let Diane see the King, asserting her power over the lovers in the final moments of their relationship.
 In fitting with the Italian and French flare for passion, Queen Catherine banished Diane from Chenonceau, sentencing her to live out the rest of her days in obscurity at a castle in Anet.

 Tomb of Henri II of France and Catherine de Medicis, in Paris' Basilica de Saint Denis

 To learn more about women's history in France, take a peek at the Women in Paris' Pantheon or join one our scholar-led private or small group tours in Paris.
-You can also connect with our Context experts online by participating in Context Conversations.
-Our virtual seminars and courses bring art, history, culture, and cuisine from destinations around the world to your living room.
+You can also connect with our Context experts online by taking a seminar that brings art, history, culture, and cuisine from destinations around the world to your living room.
 What will you learn with Context?

 Subscribe to our Newsletter